exercism/problem-specifications/exercises/simple-cipher/description.md

 The weakest link in any cipher is the human being.
-Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that they key is not composed of numbers or capital letters.
+Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key is not composed of numbers or capital letters.

 If someone doesn't submit a key at all, generate a truly random key of